jhaoheng/jhaoheng.github.io/markdown/idgate.md

 - share git exp and tech how to use it.
 - share redmine and build it on dev env
-- share CI & CD exp
+- share CI & CD expidgate